DikshaVerma25/DikshaVerma25/README.md

 ### Hi there 👋

 - 🔭 I’m currently a Master's Student at University of Florida majoring in Computer Science
-- 🌱 I’m actively looking for Software Engineer roles
+- 🌱 I’m working as a Developer and Big Data Analyst at BMW Group
-- 👯 I’m looking to collaborate on any Full stack projects or softwares.
+- 👯 I’m looking to collaborate on any Full stack projects or software.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/diksha-verma-/)
 - ⚡ Fun fact: Dancer
 <!--  - 🤔 I’m looking for help with ...